FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Installation_Guide/t_target2_install.md

 ## Locating the package

-The files you require to configure Axway Gateway for TARGET2 are contained in the <span class="mc-variable axway_variables.Solution_long_name variable">Axway Financial Exchange</span> TARGET2 package.
-This package is included in the <span class="mc-variable axway_variables.Solution_short_name variable">FEX</span> installation package.
+The files you require to configure Axway Gateway for TARGET2 are contained in the {{< Gateway/solutionlongname  >}} TARGET2 package.
+This package is included in the {{< Gateway/solutionshortname  >}} installation package.
 Alternatively you can request a copy of the package from your Axway representative.

 Packages are available for the following platforms: